What are the best boots for Sim Racers?

 I suspect the tall “sock” that covers the lower ankles would be really useful to alleviate tiredness during endurance racing.
 They look good, too.

 Designed specifically for the sim racing market, the Sparco Hyperdrive gaming Boots are the result of the culmination of the company’s knowledge and experience in designing championship-winning driving footwear.
-Taking everything it has learnt from its real-life racing involvement, Sparco has fine-tuned the ultimate gaming boot by removing all the unnecessary, not to mention weight-adding, features of traditional racing shoes, creating something genuinely fit-for-purpose.
+Taking everything it has learned from its real-life racing involvement, Sparco has fine-tuned the ultimate gaming boot by removing all the unnecessary, not to mention weight-adding, features of traditional racing shoes, creating something genuinely fit-for-purpose.

 As a result, the Hyperdrive Gaming Boots are exceptionally lightweight.
 In addition, they feature a tall, built-in, elasticated internal sock that provides a better fit and feel by eliminating the traditional tongue found on almost any other shoe.
-The material is also well perforated for improved ventilation and reduced perspiration.
+The material is also well-perforated for improved ventilation and reduced perspiration.

-The sole of the boots remains strong but is considerably thinner than what’d you’d find on boots that are safety-rated for real-life racing.
+The sole of the boots remains strong but is considerably thinner than what you’d find on boots that are safety-rated for real-life racing.
 Being thinner adds yet more weight savings without compromising on sturdiness.

 Asetek Invicta Sim Racing Boots